-We represent the future of agriculture.
-This collaboration of all the major agriculture sectors creates an influential driver of the productivity, sustainability and profitability of the industry.
-By bringing all the players all together in one spot, we aim to provide a forum for industry discussion and bridge the gap between environmentalism and production agriculture.
+This collaboration of major agriculture sectors creates an influential driver of the productivity, sustainability and profitability of the industry.
+By bringing the members together in one spot, we aim to provide a forum for industry discussion and bridge the gap between environmentalism and production agriculture.

 Brian and Darren Hefty are the co-hosts of the Ag PhD television program, which airs nationally on the RFD-TV channel.
 Growing up working on the family farm, both Brian and Darren developed a healthy respect for the farmland that provided their livelihood.
 As a result, Brian and Darren became agronomists and farmers who strongly believe in the role that proper land stewardship plays in feeding an increasingly populated and hungry world.
 Farmers grow the food that feeds our world, and responsible nutrient management is the cornerstone of ensuring the viability of farmland to make feeding the world sustainable for generations to come.